OSLL/code-plagiarism/README.md

 ## 2. Tests

-- Testing for C/C++ and Python 3 analyzers with unittest lib
+- Testing for analyzers with unittest lib
   ```
     $ make test
   ```
-- Testing for C/C++ and Python 3 analyzers with pytest lib (if installed)
+- Testing for analyzers with pytest lib (if installed)
   ```
     $ make test-pytest
   ```